Kavita309/Vyarth/README.md

+# VYARTH
+*...from BEKAAR to SWEEKAR*

+## Theme
+Waste Management
+In a densely populated country like India, waste management is an issue which stands unresolved.
+Using technology, we aim to solve the same and “BUILD FOR INDIA”.

+## Inspiration
+1) To improve upon and optimize the garbage collection & disposal methods carried upon in our country.
+2) To reduce the amount of wastes piled up in the dump yards by efficiently utilizing the wastes.
+3) To involve the company and a third party to carry out this whole ideation, henceforth increasing employment and user incentives.

 ## Overview
 A website to make the users collaboratively manage waste in different communities such as household, offices, markets etc.
 Such communities can connect with those industries which can turn waste into raw/usable materials, thus converting waste material into